xXDavisitoXx/Zabbix7X_on_Debian13/README.md

 sudo apt install zabbix-server-pgsql zabbix-frontend-php php8.4-pgsql zabbix-nginx-conf zabbix-sql-scripts zabbix-agent nginx php-fpm
 ```
 ## Configure PostgreSQL
-### Configure the database directory (a separate disk from the system is recommended)
+### Change the database directory
+This step is optional.
+We recommend separating the database onto another disk for security, management, and performance reasons.
+By being on a separate disk, it won’t perform writes on the system disk, and if it fills up, it won’t bring the Debian system down.
+If you don’t want to change the PostgreSQL directory, you can safely skip this step
 ```bash
 sudo systemctl stop postgresql sudo mkdir -p /mnt/database/postgresql/17/main/ # Or the custom path where you want the database to live